 Overall, the nine co-grantee colleges that comprised the H2P Consortium served more than 6,500 participants, nearly 5,000 of whom enrolled in one or more of the 41 TAACCCT-funded programs of study.
 The remaining students participated in one or more of eight strategies specified above.
-Impacted programs of study include eight very short-term certificate programs (12 or less credits), fourteen short-term certificate programs (more than 12 credits but less than a year), eight long-term certificate programs (one year or greater), and eleven associate degree programs.
+Impacted programs of study include eight very short-term certificate programs, fourteen short-term certificate programs, eight long-term certificate programs, and eleven associate degree programs.
 The reformed and improved programs of study with the highest enrollment were: a) Certified Nursing Assistant, b) Practical Nursing, c) Registered Nursing, d) Medical Assisting, e) Pharmacy Technician, and f) Emergency Medical Technician.
 Three key facts about the H2P participants: